akashgajbhare/git-respo-first/Instruction_for_parameter.md

-This POST-Api for User Registration
+This PUT-Api for User Registration
 API- http://13.232.145.240:1337/createUser

 send Parameter like this field Name :